MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 <!-- ====================================================================== -->
 ## Collect stack traces in production

 The **Crash analyzer** tool doesn't collect stack traces for you.
 You must first collect stack traces from your web app by using the tools and services that are available to you.
 Here are some ways to collect stack traces in production:

-* We recommend using a telemetry system such as [Azure Monitor Application Insights](/azure/azure-monitor/app/app-insights-overview) which can capture unhandled error information from your JavaScript code in production.
+* We recommend using a telemetry system such as [Azure Monitor Application Insights](/azure/azure-monitor/app/app-insights-overview) that can capture information about unhandled errors from your JavaScript code.

 * You can also write JavaScript code to capture unhandled errors in your web app.
 The following example shows how to use the `window.onerror` event handler to capture unhandled errors in a web app: